-In a photography class, we were given the assignment of producing a series of photographs based on previous or future events.
+In a photography class we were given the assignment of producing a series based on previous or future events.
 With a few exceptions my classmates flocked to vintage clothing and classic automobiles.
 Knowing this, I had to be different.

 While reminiscing a recent ceremony I asked Christian for her cap and gown.
 She said yes and seemed slightly amused by my question.
 So I then asked if she would help me take the pictures.
 Confirming her assistance she began suggesting traditional landmarks of graduation photos.
 Deciding on them all, I was becoming a Tar Heel alumnus without ever being a student.

 We went to the Dean Dome, the Old Well, the Bell Tower, the quad area of Tar Heel Town, Ram Village where most of the athletes live (which is also where Christian had lived) and Kenan Stadium.

 Let me describe the situation.
 I am wearing a cap and gown, walking around UNC in February of 2012.
 On a Saturday absent of any graduation event, strangers are congratulating my academic success.
 This is all happening while the rightful owner of the degree is wearing casual attire and helping me lug her camera equipment across popular areas of campus.
 Once upon the location I chose the setting and direction of the camera while explaining how I want the composition to look.
 She then directs my posture while engaging the camera.

 As afternoon settled into night, the only picture remaining was at Kenan.
 We arrived to find a main gate wide open and Christian’s response was to enter the stadium.
 Noticing a father and son on the field, Christian suggested we join them.
 I was officially on Tar Heel turf wearing a cap and gown and no one seemed to care.
 Except for that one man in the nosebleed section.
 Yet nothing happened, providing us leisure to continue photographing.
 Suddenly a loud speaker began making its presence known with brief static but no words were said.